Methodology & Assumptions

 Program participation data provided by the user:

-- For each assistance program, whether the individuals receive benefits from that program when they are eligible.
-Even if a family is eligible for benefits from a transfer program, it may not provide them with benefits for several reasons: (1) for programs that are not entitlements, funds may be exhausted or extremely limited (for example, in many cities there are long waiting lists for subsidized housing); and (2) families may not apply for benefits because they do not want to be dependent on government aid, do not wish to comply with the program rules, feel the benefit received would be relatively small, and may be unaware of the existence of certain programs.
+- For each assistance program, whether eligible individuals receive benefits from that program.
+Even if a family is eligible for benefits from a transfer program, it may not provide them with benefits for several reasons: (1) for programs that are not entitlements, funds may be exhausted or extremely limited (for example, in many cities there are long waiting lists for subsidized housing); and (2) families may not apply for benefits because they do not want to be dependent on government aid, do not wish to comply with the program rules, feel the benefit received would be relatively small, or may be unaware of the existence of certain programs.
 Very few low-income families actually participate in all the programs for which they are eligible.

 Under some circumstances, the user is asked to enter additional information to correctly calculate TANF benefits.